Clear Lake (region): Parks and attractions

 The Armand Bayou Nature Center is one of the largest urban wilderness preserve in the nation.
 It features a boardwalk through the marshes, numerous nature trails, and boat tours offering views of natural habitats for animals ranging from bison to seagulls to butterflies.
 The Texas Armand Bayou Coastal Preserve features one of region's most popular paddling trails.
 The Seabrook Trail System, which includes Robinson and Pine Gully Parks, offers primitive access to natural habitats for numerous species.
 These sites are all part of the larger Great Texas Coastal Birding Trail.
 Other major area parks include Harris County Clear Lake and Bay Area parks, Clear Creek Nature Park (League City) and Challenger 7 Memorial Park (Webster).

 Space Center Houston is the tourist arm of the Johnson Space Center and one of the most visited tourist attractions in Texas.
 Visitors can tour the Space Center grounds, view space capsules and artifacts, and find numerous educational activities including an IMAX theater.
 The Kemah Boardwalk is a waterfront attraction featuring a variety of rides, restaurants, shops, and other entertainment venues.
 It is next to the Kemah Marina and hosts annual events such as the Boardwalk Wine Festival.
 Museums in the area include the Bay Area Museum (Seabrook) and the Butler Longhorn Museum (League City).

 Farmers markets in the area, including the Nassau Bay Farmers Market and the Farmers Market at Clear Lake Shores, provide opportunities for area residents to connect with local growers, producers, and other businesses.
 The League City Historic District provides views of early area architecture in addition to unique shopping venues.

-The area contains many marinas for boating and fishing enthusiasts such as the Watergate Yachting Center (Clear Lake Shores).
+The area contains many marinas for boating and fishing enthusiasts such as the Watergate Yachting Center (Clear Lake Shores) and Marina Bay Harbor Marina.
 The shoreline of Clear Lake itself has the greatest concentration of recreational boats in Texas and ranks third nationwide (Watergate even claims to be the nation's largest).